amazon-braket/amazon-braket-ocean-plugin-python/README.md

 If you are using Windows, choose **Add Python to environment variables** before you begin the installation.

 ### Amazon Braket SDK
-Download and install the Amazon Braket SDK.
-Follow the instructions in the [README](https://github.com/aws/amazon-braket-sdk-python/blob/main/README.md).
+Make sure that your AWS account is onboarded to Amazon Braket, as per the instructions in the [README](https://github.com/aws/amazon-braket-sdk-python#prerequisites).

 ### Ocean tools
 Download and install [Ocean tools](https://docs.ocean.dwavesys.com/en/latest/overview/install.html).